Certified Public Manager® Program

 About CPM: In 1986, OPM created the Certified Public Manager® (CPM) Program as a comprehensive management-training program for state government employees.
 The Legislature made the Oklahoma CPM Program statutory in 1995.
 The OPM Administrator has adopted Merit Rules to implement those provisions.

 The Oklahoma CPM Program is designed to improve service to the citizens of the state of Oklahoma.
 Participants in the program become better resources for their agency and for the state through seminars, examinations, job-related projects, and by enhancing their management skills.
 The long-range goals of the Oklahoma CPM Program include helping agencies identify and develop the skills of Oklahoma state government's future leaders.
-Joyce Smith is the CPM Program Coordinator.
+Tenysha Green is the CPM Program Coordinator.

 The Oklahoma CPM program was first accredited by the National Certified Public Manager® Consortium in 1988, and received continued accreditation in 1993, 1998, 2003 and 2008.
 Oklahoma is one of 27 programs accredited by the Consortium; seven other government entities are currently developing a CPM program to enhance their productivity.

 Five hundred forty-one state employees have graduated from the State CPM Program since its inception, including 13 in 2012.

 Program Requirements: The Oklahoma CPM Program is a three-level program consisting of 258 required hours and 42 elective hours:

 Level 1: Basic supervisory skills - 80 classroom hours

 Level 2: Middle-management skills - 77 classroom hours